 What is Tonkatsu Sauce?
+And What Does it Mean?
+Expand For More.

 Tonkatsu sauce – とんかつソース – (sometimes also referred to as katsu sauce) is a sweet and tangy Japanese condiment used for dipping or as a sauce for sandwiches.
-It’s made using a mixture of fruits and vegetables such as tomatoes, celery, carrots, apples, and prunes, a variety of spices, and condiments such as soy sauce and vinegar.
+It’s made using a mixture of fruits and vegetables like tomatoes, celery, carrots, apples, and prunes, a variety of spices, and condiments such as soy sauce and vinegar.

 How to Make Tonkatsu Sauce